tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Items in "named_group_list" are ordered according to the sender's preferences (most preferred choice first).
 The "named_group_list" MUST NOT contain any duplicate entries.
-A sender MAY abort a connection with a fatal illegal_parameter alert if it detects a duplicate entry.
+A recipient MAY abort a connection with a fatal illegal_parameter alert if it detects a duplicate entry.

 As of TLS 1.3, servers are permitted to send the "supported_groups"